outerbounds/document-processing/pdf-app/README.md

 ### Option 1: Start backend

-Note: find your configure token in the Outerbounds UI
+Note: find your configure token in the Outerbounds UI.

 ```
 cd pdf-app/backend